 - I co-founded my first company, INCEP, with Jack Shemer, co-founder and CEO of Teradata; and his co-founder, David Hartke.
 Jack was Chairman and my mentor.
-David was my Chief Scientist.
+David was our Chief Scientist.
 Jack helped us recruit a power-house set of board members: Phil Paul (Paul Capital, Top Tier Investments, grandfather of the VC model at Hillman Ventures), Bob Adams (president of Xerox’s Printing Systems, CEO of Xerox Technology Ventures, Founder of Documentum), Art Collmeyer (grandfather of the fabless semiconductor model at Weitek Corporation).
-I had a “dream-tream” as a Board of Directors and the “Jack Welsh of data warehousing” as my mentor.
+We had a “dream-tream” as a Board of Directors and I had the “Jack Welsh of data warehousing” as my mentor.
 Jack and this Board gave me my wings as a CEO.

 - G2M is everything: